photoprism/photoprism-docs/docs/contribute.md

 # Contribute

-If you have a bug or an idea, read the contributing guidelines below before opening an issue.
+We welcome contributions of any kind including documentation, organization, tutorials, blog posts, bug reports, issues, feature requests, feature implementations, pull requests, answering questions, helping to manage issues, etc.

 Issues labeled `help wanted` or `good first issue` can be good first contributions.
+Let us know if you need additional permissions to perform a task.

+## Asking Questions

 The best way to get in touch is to write an email to hello@photoprism.org or join our [Telegram](https://t.me/joinchat/B8AmeBAUEugGszzuklsj5w) group.
-We'd love to hear from you!

-## Contributing Guidelines

-We welcome contributions to PhotoPrism of any kind including documentation, organization, tutorials, blog posts, bug reports, issues, feature requests, feature implementations, pull requests, answering questions on the forum, helping to manage issues, etc.

-## Asking Support Questions

-The best way to get in touch is to write an email to hello@photoprism.org or join our [Telegram](https://t.me/joinchat/B8AmeBAUEugGszzuklsj5w) group.

-You can also find us on GitHub, Twitter, Instagram, and LinkedIn.

 Please don't use the GitHub issue tracker to ask questions.

 ## Reporting Issues